salesforcecli/plugin-lightning-dev/messages/shared.utils.md

 # error.org.api-mismatch.message

-Your org is on API version %s but this CLI plugin supports API version %s.
+Your org is on API version %s, but this version of the CLI plugin supports API version %s.

 # error.org.api-mismatch.remediation

-Please reinstall or update the plugin using %s tag.
+To use the plugin with this org, you can reinstall or update the plugin using the "%s" tag.
+For example: "sf plugins install %s".